larsj-info/larsj.info/index.md

 This will allow you to swap to another campaign at the end of the current mission.
 If you choose "City" then make sure you set the mission date first on the next screen as that will then determine what bomber choices you have (if a new bomber is needed) and that date will also determine which campaign number is used for the various combat tables.
 - **Use your own crew names**
-If you don’t want to type in your crew names the app defaults to the random crew names as posted by worst2first on BGG Files for TFT.
+If you don’t want to type in your crew names the app defaults to the random crew names as posted by worst2first on Boardgamegeek.com Files for TFT.
 Turn this on if you want to enter your own crew names.
 - **Use your own plane name**
-If you don’t want to make up your plane name the app defaults to the random plane names as posted by worst2first on BGG Files for TFT.
+If you don’t want to make up your plane name the app defaults to the random plane names as posted by worst2first on Boardgamegeek.com Files for TFT.
 Turn this on if you want to enter your own plane names.
 - **Campaign over if pilot KIA/MIA/POW or sent home** Your current campaign will only last as long as the pilot.
 If you want to continue the campaign with other surviving crew members if the pilot is lost, then you should unset this option
 - **Pilot gets new crew after more than 6 weeks absence**